 6.3 Hospitality given and received by senior staff

 We publish details of hospitality given and received by Transport for Wales staff.
-You can access this information in our hospitality and expenses section.
+You can access this information here.

 6.4 Register of interests

 A Register of Interests for the members of each TfW Board can be found on the corresponding pages for each Board.

 All the ways in which you can travel with TfW – including rail, bus and active travel – can be found here.